I'm an Entrepreneur, Software Engineer and Tech Community Leader.

-I'm on a personal mission to teach Programming and Software Development to hone skills for the future generation of Tech Professionals and Tech Community Leaders in the Philippines.
+I'm on a personal mission to teach Programming and Software Development for the future generation of tech professionals and leaders in the Philippines.

 So together with my husband, I started a Python training company called CodeHappy.
 I believe this is one area of focus where I'm able to do just that while promoting software craftsmanship and fostering healthy engineering cultures. :)

-I love creating "safe spaces" outside the capitalistic world where people get to do things that feed their souls and bond with other humans.
+I love creating "safe spaces" where people get to do things that feed their souls and bond with other humans.